-Ear Piercing Types – Curate Your Ears With These Ear Piercing Styles!
+Ear Piercing Types – Curate Your Ears With These Ear Piercing Style

 Ear Piercing Types: The More, The Merrier!

 Forget one simple piercing in each ear.
-From standard lobe piercings to tragus piercings, the types of ear piercing have gotten crazy and creative!
+From standard lobe piercings to tragus piercings, the types of ear piercings have gotten crazy and creative!
 Elegant and dainty?
 Or edgy and bold?
-With more than one piercings, you can pile up multiple ones for a unique ensemble.
+With more than one ear piercing types, you can pile up multiple ones for a unique ensemble.
+Having multiple piercings at various heights on your earlobes is called a stacked lobe piercing.
 Scroll down to read about the trending piercings you can curate your ears with!

 Now, you can choose a location for your ear piercing.
-But, what are the types of ear piercings you should be aware of?
+But, what are ear piercing types you should be aware of?

-- Lobe piercings – standard lobe piercing, upper lobe piercing, vertical piercing, and transverse lobe piercing.
+• Lobe piercings – standard lobe piercing, upper lobe piercing (High-lobe piercing), vertical piercing, and transverse lobe piercing.

 Standard Lobe Piercing